 UCT is South Africa's oldest university and the leading research university on the African continent.
 But like every great university in the world, UCT cannot thrive without the generous support of its alumni and friends.

 When you leave a bequest to the University of Cape Town, you are giving future generations an opportunity to benefit from your hard-earned assets and this will continue to benefit society for many decades to come.

-The University would welcome an opportunity to discuss with you how a legacy gift might benefit future generations of UCT students, and would be most appreciative of your consideration of remembrance of the University in your will.
+The university would welcome an opportunity to discuss with you how a legacy gift might benefit future generations of UCT students, and would appreciate greatly your remembrance of the university in your will.

 A specific sum of money – this is the simplest bequest but is also the most easily affected by inflation.

-A percentage of your estate - thereby assuming a specific distribution between your beneficiaries regardless of any changes to your estate.
+A percentage of your estate –this ensures a specific distribution between your beneficiaries regardless of any changes to your estate.

 The residue of your estate – after having made provisions for your dependants you may choose to bequeath the remainder of your estate to UCT.

 A life assurance policy – you can sign over an existing policy or take out a new one, naming UCT as the beneficiary.

 Real estate, artworks, antiques, jewellery and other valuables may be bequeathed.

 It is advisable to talk to your lawyer, estate administrator, or financial adviser about the best choice for you and your family.